snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock

 ## List of Python Codes in this project (in reverse cronological order):
-- Clustering of Histoical Inflation data using K-Means from Scikit-learn
+- Clustering of Historical Inflation data using K-Means from Scikit-learn
 - Updated the forecasting model to use RandomForest algorithm
 - Simple Program to forecast MSFT stock price using linear regression machine learning model